 I slept for 7.5 hours in total that night and had no significant wakings.
 And that’s a good night’s sleep for me considering how often I sleep for less than seven hours.

 As far as I could tell, I had no side effects that night.
 No vivid dreams (a possibility with the ingredients of melatonin and valerian).

-I had no fuzzy head in the morning either, as is often the case with prescription sleep aids and over the counter anti-histamine-based sleep aids.
+I had no fuzzy head in the morning either, as is often the case with prescription sleep aids and many common over the counter antihistamine sleep aids.

 Three more nights testing

 I took the same dosage around the same time for the next three nights.
 And again, I slept reasonably well each night, with no side effects.

 On night five, I slept well but woke up with an unpleasant headache.
 I did work out hard in the gym in the evening, so there’s a chance I was a little dehydrated during the night.

 But I don’t usually get that kind of headache though, so I suspect the ZzzQuil Pure Zzzs had something to do with it.

 A milder effect, but no side effects on nights 6 and 7